 by Bill Batson

-This distinctive towered structure on the corner of South Broadway and Depew was the home of the first woman to vote and practice law in Rockland County.
-Even though a marker erected by the Historical Society of Rockland County records the achievements of Natalie Couch, I admit that I walked past the plaque a thousand times before I stumbled onto the compelling story of Nyack’s pioneering feminist.
+Even though a marker erected by the Historical Society of Rockland County records the achievements of Natalie Couch, I walked past the plaque a thousand times before I stopped long enough to comprehend the compelling story of Nyack’s pioneering feminist.

 The edifce that would one day house the Couch family was built in 1854 for A.J.
 Storms of the Storm’s Tub and Pail Factory.
 Mr. Storms had his house built at this location so that he could keep a watchful eye over his factory that stood on the ground that is today Memorial Park.

 In the mid-19th century South Broadway was a mixed-use neighborhood, where manufacturing and agricultural properties stood side-by-side with houses.
 As property values rose, factories moved further inland to make room for residential development.

 From 1875 until 1882 this building was the home of Edwin Stillwell, Captain of the Nyack-Tarrytown Ferry.
 The views from the third story most have provided a panoramic vista of the Hudson, well suited for a ship captain’s residence.

 The building was purchased in 1885 by the Couch Family.
 Dr. Louis Couch used the tower for his Homeopathic practice.
 Homeopathy, which is a form of alternative medicine that treats patients with highly diluted preparations, found its greatest popular acceptance in the 19th century.

 As fascinating as the image of men and women in period dress in a homeopath’s waiting room under a pyramid shaped roof may be, the medical practice is not the Couch family’s greatest legacy.